A Dark Room

 A Dark Room is an open-source text-based role-playing game.
 It was originally published for web browsers by Canadian indie studio Doublespeak Games on June 10, 2013.
 Later that year, it was released in the App Store for iOS devices.
 In 2014, a prequel, The Ensign, was released for iOS and provided more insight into the world and its characters.
 An Android version was released in 2016.
-A Nintendo Switch version was released on April 12, 2019, but was temporarily removed from the Nintendo eShop shortly afterwards.
+A Nintendo Switch version was released on April 12, 2019, and was temporarily removed from the Nintendo eShop shortly afterwards.
+The store listing has since been restored and the game is available for purchase.

 Gameplay

 The game begins with the player awakening in a cold, dark room after a mysterious event.
 Initially, the player can only light and tend a fire in the room.
 As the game progresses, the player gains the abilities to collect resources, interact with strangers, start a village, and explore the world.
 As the game progresses, the type and quantity of resources and exploration available increases.
 According to The New Yorker, "What follows is a strange hybrid, part mystery story and part smartphone productivity software...the game evokes the simplest text-based computer games of the nineteen-seventies while stimulating a very modern impulse to constantly check and recheck one's phone.
 It's like a puzzle composed of deconstructed to-do lists."
 The site added, "You can begin to see a structure emerge from the fragments, but where that structure will lead you remains impossible to predict, and so the compulsion to keep pressing little word buttons grows stronger."